tedunderwood/fiction/bert/readme.md

 The really rigorous modeling of genre using bag-of-words methods took place [in a separate directory.](https://github.com/tedunderwood/fiction/tree/master/variation) There I have [a notebook](https://github.com/tedunderwood/fiction/blob/master/variation/make_validation_splits.ipynb) that does a better job of explaining how I construct balanced training, test, and validation sets, and repeat the process to model random variation.
 This is the process that produced the boxplots.

 But I also needed to produce a lot of more casual models to see how bag-of-words methods suffer when forced to use a smaller window.
-I did that in this directory, inside the notebook **logistic_regression_touchstones.ipynb.**
+I did that in this directory, inside the notebook **logistic_regression_baselines.ipynb.**